yuntongzhang/Ramsay123/README.md

 1. Search for either name or username to add Ramsay123.
 2. Type `/start` to start the conversation.
-3. Key in amount intervals for differnt types of nutritions.
+3. Key in amount intervals for differnt types of nutrients.
 4. Click `Analyze` to get your dish recommendation!

 #### Telegram bot info